nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 **`save DIRECTORY`**
 <br>
-> - The directory specified must be valid.
+> - The directory specified must be valid.<br><br>
-> - Administrative permissions might be required to access the various directories in the computer.
+> - Administrative permissions might be required to access directories in the computer.

 <br>